BabylonJS/BabylonNative/README.md

 CMake will generate a new `BabylonNative.sln` file in your working directory.
 Please be patient; this process can take several minutes.
-When the process is completed, open `BabylonNative.sln` by double-clicking on it in Windows Explorer, or with the following command:
+When the process is completed, open `BabylonNative.sln` by double-clicking on it in Windows Explorer or by entering the following command:

 ```
 start BabylonNative.sln
 ```

 By default, the "Playground" demo app should be set as the Visual Studio start-up project.
-Build and run this app by pressing the green "Play" button, or by pressing `F5` on your keyboard.
+Build and run this app by pressing the green "Play" button or by pressing `F5` on your keyboard.

 ### **Building on Windows 10, Targeting the Universal Windows Platform (UWP)**